Health of the Market (5/27/2023)

 Long-Term Overview

 [NC] The Federal Reserve controls the Federal Funds Rate, which is the interest rate at which banks lend reserve balances to other depository institutions overnight on an uncollateralized basis.
 It also tends to effect longer-term rates.
 On 3/15/2020 an emergency rate cut set the benchmark interest rate between 0% and 0.25%.
-Now the Fed is raising the rate as shown in the chart.
+Then the Fed is raising the rate as shown in the chart.

-[NC] The chart below gives an overview of the situation.
+[NC] The chart gives an overview of the situation.
 The market had done well since the termination of the QE3 Fed bond buying, until the last half of 2015.
 The 10-year Treasury rates moved down as the Fed raised the over-night Federal Funds Rate in December 2015.
 There were a total of nine 1/4 point rate increases, the last one in December of 2018.
 The Fed cut the rate at its July 2019 meeting, and more cuts followed as shown below.
-In May 2022 the Fed started to raise the rate to slow the economy to fight inflation.
+In May 2022 the Fed started to raise the rate to slow the economy to fight inflation.The rate increases have now halted and there is speculation as to when they might start falling.
 A chart of various Treasury yields since 1962 are shown on the Income tab.

 Click here to go back to the top.